jbakhos63/etm-framework/docs/QUICK_REFERENCE.md

 - 006 Hydrogen-photon absorption strength
 - 007 Photon emission from an electron
 - 008 Electron energy change from absorption
+- 018 Extended electron–positron annihilation
+- 019 Extended energy calculation
+- 020 Extended photon propagation
+- 021 Extended photon speed
+- 022 Extended photon gradient
+- 023 Extended photon absorption
+- 024 Extended photon emission
+- 025 Extended electron absorption energy
+- 026 Extended electric attraction
+- 027 Extended electric force measurement
+- 028 Extended magnetic field measurement
+- 034 Extended electron repulsion (500 ticks on 51³ lattice)

 ## Fundamental Rule
 All motion, propagation, and effects after initialization must emerge only from ETM logic—no explicit velocity functions or external forces are allowed.
+Any `velocity` set on an identity is applied only at the first tick to establish an initial displacement and is then cleared.

 For detailed guidance see `docs/AI_DEVELOPER_GUIDE.md`, the full `ETM_SIMULATION_RESEARCH_PLAN.md`, and `docs/ETM_CONSTANT_DERIVATION_PLAN.md`.